Protect Kids from Lead Poisoning

 chrome-plated brass faucets, especially when hot water is used.
 In fact, lead may

 be found in many parts of a home, including soil, food, or even the air.

 So how can you protect your children from lead poisoning, no matter where you live?

 First, ask your family healthcare provider or pediatrician whether your child's blood

 needs testing.
 The younger the child, the greater the risk of lead poisoning.
 Children

-tested for lead or to remove lead paint from your home.
-Also, have your home's water
+for lead or to remove lead paint from your home.
+Also, have your home's water tested

-with cold tap water only.
+cold tap water only.